 What is cardiac rehabilitation?

 Cardiac rehabilitation is a program to help people who have heart disease.
-It is overseen
+It is designed

-You may be helped by cardiac rehabilitation if you have certain heart conditions or
+You may be helped by cardiac rehab if you have certain heart conditions or if you

 Stable angina.
 This is chest pain caused by disease in the arteries of your heart.

 Heart attack (myocardial infarction).
-A heart attack happens when the heart itself doesn’t get enough blood.
+A heart attack happens when the heart muscle itself doesn’t get enough blood.

 Heart failure.
-This means your heart cannot pump blood as well as it should.
-Your body then does
+This means your heart can't pump blood as well as it should.
+Your body then does not

 Coronary artery bypass grafting (CABG) surgery.
 This is surgery to fix the arteries of your heart.